World Fellowship Center: Landscape and buildings

 Drake Hill Road, upon which all World Fellowship facilities are located, forms an approximately 2.8 mi curved tangent to Route 16 and provides access to the site via Route 16 from both the south (close to mile marker 69) and the north (close to mile marker 72).
-The World Fellowship welcoming sign on the southern (primary) entrance off Route 16 has been defaced and damaged (by graffiti, gunshot and Molotov cocktail) on several occasions during the time that the World Fellowship Center has existed, reflecting the often strained relationship World Fellowship has had with the nearby communities.
-During Uphaus's period of directorship, the sign included the words, "All Races Welcome", thereby occasionally attracting people of color who happened to be passing through in an otherwise overwhelmingly white region.
-In decades subsequent, particularly the 1960s and 1970s, World Fellowship was seen both externally and internally as a safe haven for radicals who expressed socialist, Marxist, and/or other leftist viewpoints - this stood in stark contrast to the rest of Carroll County, which was solidly conservative.
-In recent years, most tensions have eased and interactions and relations between World Fellowship and the surrounding towns have generally been civil.
+The World Fellowship welcome sign on the southern (primary) entrance off Route 16 has been defaced and damaged (by graffiti, gunshot and Molotov cocktail) on several occasions during the time that the World Fellowship Center has existed, reflecting the strained relationship World Fellowship has had with the nearby communities in past decades.
+During Uphaus's period of directorship, the sign included the phrase, "All Races Welcome", thereby occasionally attracting people of color who happened to be passing through in an otherwise overwhelmingly white region.
+In decades subsequent, particularly the 1960s and 1970s, World Fellowship was seen both externally and internally as a safe-haven for radicals who expressed socialist, Marxist, and/or other revolutionary viewpoints - this stood in stark contrast to the rest of Carroll County, which was overwhelmingly conservative.
+In recent years, most tensions have eased, and interactions and relations between World Fellowship and the surrounding towns and communities have generally been civil.

 Ecology

 At an elevation of approximately 900 ft above sea level (with the highest point on site being just under 1000 ft), the forest ecosystem on site is typical of the northern New England/Acadian forests biome with conifers such as the eastern white pine (Pinus strobus) and eastern hemlock (Tsuga canadensis) interspersed with hardwoods such as American beech (Fagus grandifolia), a few species of birch (mostly paper/Betula papyrifera and yellow/gray/Betula alleghaniensis), several species of maple (such as sugar/Acer saccharum, red/Acer rubrum and striped/Acer pensylvanicum), oak (almost entirely the northern red oak/Quercus rubra), and ash (mostly white ash/Fraxinus americana).
 Less common hardwoods include quaking aspen (Populus tremuloides) as well as pin (Prunus pensylvanica) and choke (Prunus virginiana) cherry; less common conifers include balsam fir (Abies balsamea), black (Picea mariana) and red (Picea rubens) spruce, northern white-cedar (Thuja occidentalis) and red pine (Pinus resinosa).
-The understory consists of such shrubs and other ground plants include wintergreen/teaberry (Gaultheria procumbens), at least two species of haw (Viburnum acerifolium and Viburnum lantanoides), and Virginia creeper (Parthenocissus quinquefolia); several species of blueberry (genus Vaccinium), as well as several species of aster (family Asteraceae).
+The understory consists of such shrubs and other ground plants include wintergreen/teaberry (Gaultheria procumbens), at least two species of haw (Viburnum acerifolium and Viburnum lantanoides), and Virginia creeper (Parthenocissus quinquefolia); dogbane (Apocynum androsaemifolium), several species of blueberry (genus Vaccinium), as well as several species of aster (family Asteraceae).
 Other forest-dwelling plants include Indian pipe (Monotropa uniflora) and lady slipper (Cypripedium parviflorum).
-In the wetland areas of the property, water lily (family Nymphaeaceae), loosestrife (genus Lythrum) and the purple pitcher plant (Sarracenia purpurea) abound.
+In the wetland and aquatic areas of the property, water lily (family Nymphaeaceae), loosestrife (genus Lythrum), purple pitcher plant (Sarracenia purpurea) and various species of pickerelweed (family Pontederiaceae) abound.